codemann8/alttpr_codetracker_codemann8/README.md

 - Map Tracker
 - Item/Key Tracker
 - Vanilla/ROM Hack Item Tracker

-#### Settings:
-There is a new section for `Settings`.
-IMPORTANT: In order for the settings to save for the next session, you MUST first use the `Export Overrides` feature to export at least one setting file first.
-See `Settings` section near the end of this guide.

 ## Modes:
 All of the modes can be set by clicking the `Gear` in the `Modes` section.
 Additionally, there are shortcut icons for many of these modes in the `Modes` section of the tracker.